fyne-io/developer.fyne.io/api/v2.0/canvas/text.md

 ```go
 func (r *Text) Move(pos fyne.Position)
 ```
-Move the rectangle object to a new position, relative to its parent / canvas
+Move the object to a new position, relative to its parent.

 #### func (*Text) Position

 ```go
 func (r *Text) Position() fyne.Position
 ```
-CurrentPosition gets the current position of this rectangle object, relative to its parent / canvas
+CurrentPosition gets the current position of this canvas object, relative to its parent.

 #### func (*Text) Refresh